igucalo78/helm-charts/README.md

   - Updating Nats to use official Redis Docker image, version 2.3.2
 - ric [2.1.1]
   - Updating to 2.1.1 to keep in sync with dRAX package
+  - Updated 5G-Infrastructure with new Redis and NATS
+    - Updated to version 0.2.0 which uses the new Redis and Nats as drax package

 ## 2021-07-08
 ### Added